Trotter Inc.

 Market Commentary

-Cotton Rallies on Wednesday -
+Cotton Posts Weaker Action on Tuesday -

 Full commentary...